AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 <br/>

-> [AZURE.NOTE]
+> [!NOTE]
 > The machine sizes suggested here are meant for testing availability groups in Azure VMs.
-For the best performance on production workloads, see the recommendations for SQL Server machine sizes and configuration in [Performance best practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-performance/).
+For the best performance on production workloads, see the recommendations for SQL Server machine sizes and configuration in [Performance best practices for SQL Server in Azure Virtual Machines](./virtual-machines-windows-sql-performance.md).
 >
 >